 - If possible, refrigerate the candies (on the baking sheets) for an hour or so, until hard.
 If my refrigerator is low on space, sometimes I put the baking sheets out in my garage on shelves (when the weather is cold of course).
 Technically, the candies will set up even at room temperature, but I like to help that process along by refrigerating them.

 I know that seemed like a lot of tips and tricks for a recipe I keep saying is easy… but I swear, it really is!
-I’ve always stayed away from making homemade candy, since I always thought it would be really complicated.
-But these are absolutely a staple in our household around the holidays… because they’re so simple to make, a child can do it!
+These are absolutely a staple in our household around the holidays… because they’re so simple to make, a child can do it!

 Just like you can switch up the nuts, you can switch up the decorations too.
 Use red, pink and white sprinkles for Valentine’s Day, or little shamrocks for St. Patrick’s Day.
 The sky is the limit!

 WHY DO I NEED TO USE A SLOW COOKER?